northwang-lucky/soft-storage/docs/guide/quick-start.md

 const onSignOut = () => {
-  token.remove(); // Will delete the key and value from storage module hasSigned.set(false);
+  token.remove(); // Will delete the key and value from storage module
+  // Or, you can either use "token.reset()", it can set value to initial value hasSigned.set(false);
   console.log(token.get(), token.exist()); // Output: undefined, false
 };